Storytime

 I set up my station sometime before our appointment.
 I laid out all the ingredients in a way that would even make Pinterest a little insecure.
 Maybe it was some expression of anxiety, I can’t tell.
 It felt right.

 Korean Radish, green onions, garlic, chili peppers, and an apple (fuji to be exact).
 I remember thinking the inclusion of the apple was so random, maybe something I leave out.
 I bought my favorite apple just in case we didn’t use it.
-It could easily be distributed into the snack bowl, if things didn’t work out.
+It could easily be redistributed into the snack bowl if things didn’t work out.
 I’m a planner.

 I dialed in when our appointment time arrived.
 It seemed like she just got home, because there were grocery bags all around her.
 My mom announced that she didn’t have any of the ingredients.
 “What?”
 I whispered to myself quietly.
 Apparently, she had had time to make this particular dish recently and decided to just talk through it with me instead of making it together— a detail that might’ve helped me prepare.
 I took a deep breath.